-The corner of his mouth twitched upward, and he ran his big hand down my hair and held my cheek.
-“Never.”
+The moment was short-lived.
 His eyes darted upward through the passenger side window behind me toward the airport shuttle.
-“Ah crap,” and I heard the screech of the train coming to a stop.
+“Ah crap,” he muttered, and I heard the screech of the train coming to a stop.

-“It’s only a five-minute wait.
-We’ll get the next one, we’ve got plenty of time before the flight.”
+“It’s only a five-minute wait,” I assured him.
+“We’ll get the next one.
+We’ve got plenty of time before the flight.”

 We’d be flying first on the 6:40AM flight to L.A., and from there, we’d have to endure a four-hour layover to then catch the 12:40PM flight to Bora Bora.

-“See,” he glared down at me, “I told you we could’ve slept an extra twenty minutes!”
+“See!”
+He glared down at me.
+“I told you we could’ve slept an extra twenty minutes!”

-“Oh well,” I yawned, “We’ll sleep when we get there.”
+“Oh well.”
+I yawned.
+“We’ll sleep when we get there.”

-We found a seat and I laid my coat across us, resting my head against his bulky shoulder, ignoring the obnoxious ping of the metal arm rest dividing my seat from his.
+We found a seat and I laid my coat across us, resting my head against his bulky shoulder while attempting to ignore the metal arm rest dividing my seat from his digging into my ribs.
 Just as I started to close my eyes, a shrill female voice came over the intercom in our gate.

 “9:50?!”
 I shouted, jerking myself up and looking at Chris.
 “That’s going to leave us with…” I groggily crunched numbers and time differences in my head, “less than an hour from landing to board in LA.
 No way we’re going to make it onto our next flight!”